ryan-ob/RSA-Encryption-Demonstration/README.md

 #Simple RSA encryption demonstration in Python 2.7

 This program demonstrates using RSA asymmetric encryption (public key, private key encryption).
-Asymmetric encryption is used in protocol like OpenPGP.
+Asymmetric encryption is used in protocols like OpenPGP.

 The RSA encyption scheme uses two random prime numbers to generate a public and private key.
 With large enough primes (unimaginably large, in fact), breaking the encryption becomes practically impossible.